SAP-samples/btp-s4hana-nocode-extension/setup/s4hc-setup/setup-s4hc-system.md

 ## Summary

 You have configured the SAP S/4HANA Cloud system to allow the OData services associated with the communication scenario `SAP_COM_0008` to be consumed.
 You now need to create the corresponding destination in your SAP BTP subaccount where you use the communication user and password that you configured here.

+## Related Links
+If you want to OAuth2SAMLBearerAssertion authentication, see section [User Propagation from the Cloud Foundry Environment to SAP S/4HANA Cloud](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/9af03a067bf74457ba0de0221b9cc72a.html) for more details.